Listedroot/Douch/README.md

 # Douch Proxy

 **Douch** is a next-generation, high-performance Minecraft proxy, fully compatible with all versions of Paper server and Minecraft.
-Designed and engineered by Sunpowder, Douch aims to surpass BungeeCord and Velocity in performance, compatibility, and extensibility.
+Designed and engineered by Listed, Douch aims to surpass BungeeCord and Velocity in performance, compatibility, and extensibility.

 ## Features
 - Full support for all Minecraft versions (legacy to latest) via one version of the proxy